Biden to host leaders of Sweden, Finland amid NATO bids

 The White House said they would discuss the two countries’ applications to join the mutual defense alliance, as well as European security broadly.
 The requests by the long-neutral nations to join NATO have been widely lauded within the alliance as a rebuke of Russia after its invasion of Ukraine, though Turkey has expressed reservations.

+Secretary of State Antony Blinken, who has spoken with Çavuşoğlu, will see him again on the margins of a special U.N.
+Security Council meeting on Wednesday in New York.
+He has voiced optimism that all NATO members would support bids from Finland and Sweden.

+White House press secretary Karine Jean-Pierre said Tuesday that the administration is “very confident” that an agreement would be reached for the two countries to join the alliance.

-The meeting is set to take place before Biden departs Washington for a four-day trip to South Korea and Japan.
+Thursday’s White House meeting between Biden and the two leaders is set to take place before Biden departs Washington for a four-day trip to South Korea and Japan.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.